esl/MongooseIM/README.md

-esl-ejabberd
+MongooseIM
 ============
-esl-ejabberd is Erlang Solutions' robust and efficient XMPP server aimed at large installations.
-It utilizes Erlang/OTP's hallmark features - fault tolerance and suitability for server software working in highly demanding conditions.
+MongooseIM (previously esl-jabberd) is Erlang Solutions' robust and efficient XMPP server aimed at large installations.
+Specifically designed for enterprise purposes, it is fault-tolerant and can utilize resources of multi-core CPUs.
+It provides support for WebSockets and reimplemented BOSH.
 Its home at GitHub is http://github.com/esl/ejabberd.